polterguy/phosphorusfive-dox/chapter-19.md

 This would result in that we could remove at least two or three duplicate pieces of logic, that largely resembles each other, with a single invocation, to a single file, which allows the system to be much more easily configured, to allow for other types of attachments, in user's personal configurations of the system.

 There are other places where we could also become more _"DRY"_.
-For instance, where we create our _"add recipients"_ widgets, for our send/reply widgets, we could probably have reduced repetition significantly by creating a single extension widget, and consuming this three times.
+For instance, where we create our _"add recipients"_ widgets, for our send/reply widgets, we could probably have reduced repetition significantly, by creating a single extension widget, and consuming this three times.

-In general, an estimates guess, is that if we walked through the entire system, to extract commonalities, we could reduce it from ~3.700 lines of code, to roughly 2.500-3.000 lines of code.
+In general, an estimates guess, is that if we walked through the entire system, to extract commonalities, we could reduce it from ~3700 lines of code, to roughly 2-3000 lines of code.

 ## Exponential productivity growth